-It is critical that you properly secure the bikes to the bike rack.
+- The maximum weight capacity of the roof rack is 200 lbs.
+(90 kg) evenly distributed over all roof rails.
+Each individual rail can support a maximum weight of 40 lbs.
+(18kg).
+Do not exceed the weight capacity. - □ It is critical that you properly all items to the roof rack.
 You are responsible for securing items to your roof rack, checking the attachments prior to use, and periodically inspecting the products for adjustment, wear, and damage.
 You should read and understand all of the information supplied with your product prior to installation or use.
-The roof rack should only be used for accord to the manufacturer's guidelines and weight limits.
+The roof rack should only be used in accord with the manufacturer's guidelines and weight limits.
 Failure to properly attach and secure all items to the rack, or using the racks in any way other than specified, may result in property damage or serious injury.

-- ☐ Know your recreation vehicles weight limitations prior to loading the roof rack.
-Items stowed on the roof rack, should be included in the weight calculation when determining the maximum cargo weight load of your motor home. - ☐ When loading the roof rack, evenly distribute the items on the rack.
+- Know your recreation vehicles weight limitations prior to loading the roof rack.
+Items stowed on the roof rack, should be included in the weight calculation when determining the maximum cargo weight load of your motor home. - When loading the roof rack, evenly distribute the items on the rack.
 Avoid loading all the heavy items in one spot.
-Weight of the items should be evenly distributed. - ☐ Make sure all items are secured to the roof rack.
+Weight of the items should be evenly distributed. - □ Make sure all items are secured to the roof rack.
 Periodically re-check the load to make sure it is still securely fastened and has not shifted.